-Corrective service for currently supported versions of our products are published on our website support page as they become available.
-Please select the link in the corrective service download cell for each of your products from the product chart for the mainframe platform under Latest Releases and Corrective Services.
+- Fixes for currently supported versions of our products are published on our web site as they become available.
+Please select the corrective service download link for your product from our product support matrix.
 We recommend that customers periodically check for new fixes.

 - The Key/101 CICS definitions have been changed.
 If you are using RDO, review the distributed source members KMRDO and KMPLTSD.
 If you do not use RDO to maintain your Key/101 CICS definitions, review source members KMPCT, KMPPT, KMFCTV and KMPLTSD.
 (Some programs have been added, and some removed; the TWASIZE was increased from 48 to 128.)